-June 2022
+June 2024

-This bulletin contains reporting guidelines for completing Supplementary Reports, Sick Leave Certifications and the Terminated Sick Leave Report filed with the Annual Report.
+This bulletin contains reporting guidelines for completing Supplementary Reports, Sick Leave Certifications and the Final Sick Leave page of the Annual Certification.
 You will continue to complete and submit Supplementary Reports and Sick Leave Certifications in the Employer Access area of the TRS website.

 Employers will report the number of unused, uncompensated sick leave days on the Supplementary Report for members who have applied for a TRS benefit or refund.
-Unused, uncompensated sick leave days will be reported on the Annual Report Terminated Sick Leave Report for all members who terminated employment during the past school year.
-Do not report sick leave days on the Annual Report Terminated Sick Leave Report if the days were previously reported on a Supplementary Report submitted for retirees.
+Unused, uncompensated sick leave days will be reported on the Final Sick Leave page of the Annual Certification for all members who terminated employment during the past school year.
 If the days were reported incorrectly on the Supplementary Report, please submit a Revised Supplementary Report.